Course Catalog

 5 units

 Speaking, reading, and writing proficiency in Spanish is required.
 Explores the social, cultural, economic, and political changes that connect Latin America, Spain, and the United States Latina/o communities.
 Critical approach designations: Geographies, Power and Subjectivities.
 Distribution requirement: Global.
 (Also offered as Literature 189C.
 Students cannot receive credit for both courses.)
-Prerequisite(s): SPAN 6 or SPHS 6 or permission of instructor.
+Prerequisite(s): SPAN 6 or SPHS 6 or placement by assessment.
 (General Education Code(s): ER.)

 SPAN 114